Live streaming with Azure Media Services v3

 Live Event types

-When using the pass-through Live Event, you rely on your on-premises live encoder to generate a multiple bitrate video stream and send that as the contribution feed to the Live Event (using RTMP or fragmented-MP4 protocol).
-The Live Event then carries through the incoming video streams without any further processing.
+When using the pass-through Live Event, you rely on your on-premises live encoder to generate a multiple bitrate video stream and send that as the contribution feed to the Live Event (using RTMP or fragmented-MP4 input protocol).
+The Live Event then carries through the incoming video streams to the dynamic packager (Streaming Endpoint) without any further transcoding.
 Such a pass-through Live Event is optimized for long-running live events or 24x365 linear live streaming.

-When using live encoding with Media Services, you would configure your on-premises live encoder to send a single bitrate video as the contribution feed to the Live Event (using RTMP or Fragmented-Mp4 protocol).
-The Live Event encodes that incoming single bitrate stream to a multiple bitrate video stream, makes it available for delivery to play back devices via protocols like MPEG-DASH, HLS, and Smooth Streaming.
+When using cloud encoding with Media Services, you would configure your on-premises live encoder to send a single bitrate video as the contribution feed (up to 32Mbps aggregate) to the Live Event (using RTMP or fragmented-MP4 input protocol).
+The Live Event transcodes the incoming single bitrate stream into multiple bitrate video streams at varying resolutions to improve delivery and makes it available for delivery to playback devices via industry standard protocols like MPEG-DASH, Apple HTTP Live Streaming (HLS), and Microsoft Smooth Streaming.

 Live streaming workflow